-You work hard to create great websites and maintain them, so you should ensure your website is hosted on the best platform – that doesn’t ruin your budget.
+You work hard to create great websites and maintain them, so you should ensure your website is hosted on the best platform – WordPress Hosting that is highly performant, but doesn’t ruin your budget.
 Selecting a hosting plan can be daunting especially if you’re not familiar with website hosting terminology.

 Here is our checklist to know if you need to switch WordPress hosts.

 Reason# 1: The monthly hosting charge is less than a quarter pounder with cheese from McDonalds

 Don’t get me wrong here, I’m not suggesting that you overpay for hosting, but what comes to mind is the phrase “You get what you pay for.”

 You get one of those hosting specials that cost a dollar a month – which equals $12/year.
 That isn’t even enough for them to pay their technicians for 1 hour of support time.
 Therefore it’s in their best interest to NOT provide robust support.

 Secondly, they will probably only charge this for a year or so and then hit you the second year with an outrageous bill ( many times it is more than $200 to $300 dollars more than your initial year.)- ouch!!

 Additionally, they have to cram your site onto a server (computer), with as many other sites as possible in order to become profitable.

 I heard in one particular podcast that they cram as many as 1,000 websites onto one server.
 Why is that bad?
 Think about the computer (or tablet, or phone) that you’re reading this on right now.
 What happens when too many programs,(or apps) are loaded onto your computer?
 That’s right – it does one or more of the following:

 A webserver is no different.
 Of course, good hosts do offer more than the average computer, but you get the idea.